-Equinix utilizes Digital Realty and Samsung SDS and for the facility environmental security controls at Chicago 4 (CH4) and Seoul 1 (SL1) data center facilities.
-Equinix's Data Center Housing Services system is designed with the assumption that certain controls will be implemented by subservice organizations.
+Equinix utilizes Digital Realty, Samsung SDS, and BT Communications Ireland for the facility environmental security controls at CH4, SL1, and DB1 IBX data center facilities, respectively.
+Equinix's Global Data Center Housing Services system is designed with the assumption that certain controls will be implemented by subservice organizations.
 Such controls are called complementary subservice organization controls.
-It is not feasible for all of the control objectives related to Equinix's Data Center Housing Services system to be solely achieved by Equinix's control activities.
-Accordingly, subservice organizations, in conjunction with the data center housing services system, should establish their own internal controls or procedures to complement those of Equinix.
+It is not feasible for all of the control objectives related to Equinix's Global Data Center Housing Services system to be solely achieved by Equinix's control activities.
+Accordingly, subservice organizations, in conjunction with the Global Data Center Housing Services system, should establish their own internal controls or procedures to complement those of Equinix.